How to Use At-Home Workouts to Supplement Your Gym or Studio Time

 Here are some tips on how to do it:

-Are you working out to lose weight?
-Or are you doing it to gain muscle?
-Do you want to improve your endurance?
-Or is it your strength?
+Ask yourself your "why."
+Why are you workout out?
+Are you doing it to gain muscle?
+Do you want to improve your endurance or your strength?
 Or do you really just do it to feel good and strong?
 Once you know your goals, you will be able to create the workout equation that will help you build an effective journey and accomplish your mission.
-Then you can determine what you need to get out of your studio/gym workouts and how your at-home workouts will supplement.
+Then you can determine what you need to get out of your studio/gym workouts and how your at-home workouts will supplement your gym time.

 What do you need to work on?
 For example, maybe you want to build strength and endurance.
-Therefore, you go to the gym to lift weights and a local studio for group cardio sessions.
-This combination of strength and endurance will create a balanced workout plan and for you and move you closer to reaching your goals, but there’s a good chance you may be lacking variety in your workouts and you may not be focusing on movements that will help with speed, agility, and balance.
+Therefore, you go to the gym to lift weights and you go to a local studio for group cardio sessions.
+This combination of strength and endurance will create a balanced workout plan and get you closer to reaching your goals, but there’s a good chance you may be lacking variety in your workouts and you may not be focusing on movements that will help with speed, agility, and balance.
 Therefore, your at-home workout option should give you a way to add variety and complete drills focusing on those missing pieces of your overall fitness equation.

-Once you identify your goal and the resulting deficit in your workout routine, identify an at-home workout option that will give you what you need (and want).
-If you need to work on variety, try something that most gyms or studios don’t offer (or maybe don’t do it really well).
+Once you identify your goal and the resulting deficit in your workout routine, identify an at-home workout option that will give you what you need and want.
+If you need to work on variety, try something that most gyms or studios don’t offer or maybe don’t do really well.
 For instance, boxing is a great workout, but not always available.
-For big box gyms, boxing workouts for fitness is often an afterthought and while boutique boxing studios are growing in popularity, you may not have access to a convenient location.
-And some more traditional boxing-style gyms can be intimidating for newbies or weekend warriors.
+For big box gyms, boxing workouts for fitness is often an afterthought and while boutique boxing studios are growing in popularity, you may not have access to them.
+Plus, some more traditional boxing-style gyms can be intimidating for newbies or weekend warriors.
 So why not box at home?

 Once you decide which workout may be best, figure out how to get it.
-Whether it’s an online video series or an old school DVD (they still exist!), find a series that has the workout you want and is accessible when/where you want to watch it (the main reason we need at-home workout options, right?).
-Pre-recorded workouts or livestreamed sessions via fitness apps are a great option and provide accessibility wherever you have Internet access.
+Whether it’s an online video series or an old school DVD (they still exist!), find a series that has the workout you want and is accessible when and where you want to watch it.
+This is the main reason we need at-home workout options, right?
+Pre-recorded workouts or livestream sessions via fitness apps are a great option and provide accessibility wherever you have internet access.
 The workouts can be viewed on a variety of mobile devices and even displayed in larger format if you have the right setup.
 This is great for those who like getting an at-home workout in a basement or garage – or even in a living room since the set-up is usually simple and it’s likely that it does not require a lot of equipment.

 As with any workout, the best one is the one that’s done.
 Once you find that deficit in your workout routine and find something to fill it, know that you need it and decide how to work it into your schedule.
 The positive side is that it’s easier to work your at-home option into your schedule than trying to adjust your schedule around a drive or predetermined class schedule.
 And as a bonus, most at-home workout options double as on-the-road workouts that can be completed in hotel rooms or gyms when you’re traveling for work or pleasure.